contentstack-launch-examples/content-security-policy-example/README.md

-# CSP + Cloudflare Email Protection - Hash Solution Test
+# CSP + Cloudflare Email Protection - Launch Edge Function Solution

-This Next.js project tests the hash-based CSP solution for Cloudflare's email protection feature, as described in the support query.
+This Next.js project implements a Launch edge function solution for Cloudflare's email protection feature with strict-dynamic CSP, as described in the support query.

 ## Issue Description